 This isn’t an easy thing for me to do.
-I’ve been in my house for four years and somehow, this state of insanity around clutter and stuff has just crept up out of nowhere.
-I’ve been so busy working and looking after Small-Me that I somehow just haven’t noticed my sudden status as one of those women from ‘Hoarders’.
+I’ve been in my house for almost five years and somehow, this state of insanity around clutter and stuff has just crept up around me out of absolutely nowhere.
+I’ve been so busy working and looking after my daughter these last few years, that I somehow just haven’t noticed my sudden status as one of those women from ‘Hoarders’.

-I jest, but it was bad.
+I jest, but it was really quite bad.
 If you’ve been following along with my Instagram story on Operation Declutter, you’ll know I’m being serious.
-Four years worth of clothes and bags and shoes and shit I’ve just not even looked at, piled into attic cupboards.
-It actually stunned me how much shit there was.
-A day of brutal pulling out and bagging up later, and I’d made a bit of a dent in it.
+Four years worth of clothes and bags and shoes and just total junk that I’ve just not even looked at, piled into attic cupboards.
+It actually stunned me how much stuff there actually was.

 That really made me think.
 It also made me feel better.
-Small-Me is four; she doesn’t need her baby clothes.
-There are families and kids all over the UK who haven’t got a penny to scratch their arse with, and here’s me hanging onto clothes my kid can’t even wear because I’m a sentimental knob with unknown hoarding tendencies.
+My daughter is now four; she doesn’t need her baby clothes.
+There are families and children all over the UK who haven’t got a penny, and here’s me hanging onto clothes my kid can’t even wear because I’m a sentimental idiot with unknown hoarding tendencies.

 I’m writing this on Wednesday…and I’m about to go and tackle the attic rooms again, but I do feel a sense of strange relief to have bitten the bullet and made room for future things, instead of clinging onto the past.
-Clutter is part of my DNA – I’ll explain why in a future post, but I swore to myself that I’d never end up that way, surrounded by junk that never actually gets used.
+Clutter is part of my DNA – I may explain why in a future post, but I swore to myself that I’d never end up that way, surrounded by junk that never actually gets used.